 The Disciplinary Committee (DC) shall be composed of the Director of Competition of the NSEC who will chair the meetings and four (4) Executive Directors from SCC Member Organizations.
-The Executive Director from the same province/territory as the NTC member involved in the alleged breach of the Code of Ethics (Appendix B) will be invited to the meeting but will not have a vote on the decision.
-If the Executive Director from the same province/territory as the NTC member involved is a member of the DC, this committee member will not have a vote.
+The Executive Director from the same province/territory as the individual involved in the alleged breach will be invited to the meeting but will not have a vote on the decision.
+If the Executive Director from the same province/territory as the individual involved is a member of the DC, this committee member will not have a vote.
 All other DC members, including the Director of Competition, will be a voting member.
 If at any time a quorum is not met or if a tie-breaking vote is needed, the CEO of SCC will be invited to the meeting and will have a vote in the decision.